Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 <!--- TEST -->

-The type that is serialized to JSON depends on the actual compile-time type parameter specified for `Box`.
+The type serialized to JSON depends on the compile-time type parameter specified for `Box`.

-If the generic type is not serializable, a compile-time error will occur, preventing the code from compiling.
+If the generic type is not serializable, a compile-time error occurs.

 ## Customize serialization behavior